SooYou/plugged/docs/cookbook/quickstart.rst

 plug, after that we're able to join rooms and use other non room related functions.

-Next we need to wire everything to the respective events.
+Next we need to wire everything to the respective event.
 Plugged uses **a lot** of events.
 I am not kidding.
 There's plenty of actions that erupt as events, but that's a topic for another time, so we'll just need one event which is: